Tospaa/NamazVakit/README.md

 This program was designed for Python 3
 ---------------------------------------
-# This project is debunked.
+# This project will no longer get updates.